AntixK/Variational_optimizer/README.md

-# Variational optimizer
+# variational-optimizers

-Experiments on using Variational Optimizers on DNNs
+Experiments on Using Variational Optimizers on DNNs